Abhiplatia/temp-mail-site./replit.md

 - **Attachment Support**: File attachment handling and download capabilities

 ### Educational Content
-- **Articles Section**: 7 comprehensive articles (400-800 words each) covering:
+- **Articles Section**: 27 comprehensive articles (400-1200 words each) organized into:
+  - **Original 7 Core Articles** (400-800 words):
     - What is Disposable Temporary Email?
     - The Tech Behind Disposable Email Addresses
     - Privacy Benefits of Using Temporary Email Services
     - When to Use (and Not Use) Temporary Email Addresses
     - Temporary Email vs Email Aliases: Which Is Right for You?
     - Security Considerations When Using Temporary Email
     - The Future of Disposable Email Services
+  - **Use Cases Articles** (800-1200 words):
+    - Best Ways to Use Temporary Email 2025
+    - Temp Mail for Facebook, Instagram, Twitter Verification
+    - Temporary Email for ChatGPT & AI Tools
+    - Temp Mail for Online Shopping – Pros and Cons
+    - Disposable Email for Gaming Accounts
+    - How Students Use Temp Mail for Free Trials
+  - **Security & Privacy Articles** (800-1200 words):
+    - Is Temporary Email Safe?
+Myths vs Facts
+    - How Temp Mail Protects from Spam & Hackers
+    - Why You Shouldn't Use Personal Email Everywhere
+    - Top 10 Risks of Sharing Your Real Email Online
+    - Temp Mail vs VPN - Privacy Differences
+  - **Guides & Comparisons** (800-1200 words):
+    - Top 5 Free Temporary Email Services 2025
+    - Temp Mail vs Gmail Aliases Comparison
+    - Step-by-Step: Creating Temp Mail in 10 Seconds
+    - How to Bypass Email Verification with Temp Mail
+    - Why Temporary Emails Expire & How to Save Messages
+    - Troubleshooting: Why Am I Not Receiving Emails?
+  - **Trends & Insights** (800-1200 words):
+    - Why Disposable Email is Popular Worldwide
+    - Future of Temporary Email - 2030 Predictions
+    - Why Companies Hate Temp Mail (But Users Love It)
 - **Featured Images**: High-quality stock photos for each article with:
   - Lazy loading and async decoding for performance
   - Motion-safe hover animations